jffraisse/animation-workshop/README.md

 * create a new component called "character"
 	* 'ng g component character'

-* inject html into character component
+* add some HTML into character component to compose layers for animation

 ```
 <div class="layout">